liamhays/tunnel/README.md

 # Building
-Install SDCC (probably from source, though it's available in the Arch Linux package repos) and follow the directions at [[devkitSMS][https://github.com/sverx/devkitSMS]] to set up devkitSMS.
+Install SDCC (probably from source, though it's available in the Arch Linux package repos) and follow the directions for [devkitSMS](https://github.com/sverx/devkitSMS) to set up devkitSMS.
 I keep SMSlib.h, SMSlib\_GG.h, and crt0\_sms.rel checked into this repository, and I will try to keep them up-to-date as devkitSMS is updated.

 Once devkitSMS' tools are installed, the Makefile should do the rest.
 Compile with `make`, and the output ROM is `tunnel.gg`.